 If you struggle to hear what people are saying, you may have an issue that affects one or more parts of your ear.
-The board-certified otolaryngologists at NY Center for Ear, Nose, Throat, Sinus & Allergy in Brooklyn, New York, are highly experienced in treating hearing disorders using the latest technologies.
+The board-certified otolaryngologists at NY Center for Ear, Nose, Throat, Sinus & Allergy in Sheepshead Bay and Bay Ridge of Brooklyn, New York, are highly experienced in treating hearing disorders using the latest technologies.
 The staff treats hearing disorders in both children and adults using innovative treatments and specialized surgical techniques.
 Don’t miss another second of conversation.
 Call for your appointment today or use the convenient online booking feature for your hearing evaluation.

 Hearing disorders are often the result of issues in the outer, middle, or inner ear that interferes with your ability to hear what’s going on around you.